TUM-Core-Facility-Microbiome/ngstoolkit/README.md

 # NGS Toolkit

 ## Download
-Full Download - Please download the zip file of the latest release (on the right side under 'Release') Partial Download - Download the zip file under 'Code' (this does not include the wsl distribution file) Partial Download is only recommended if the wsl distribution file ('ngstoolkitdist.tar') is already downloaded.
+Full Download - Please download the zip file of the latest release (on the right side under 'Release')  <br>
+Partial Download - Download the zip file under 'Code' (this does not include the wsl distribution file)  <br> <br>
+Partial Download is only recommended if the wsl distribution file ('ngstoolkitdist.tar') is already downloaded.
 Download of this version is much faster.

 ## Installation